Edward Mosberg: Life after the Holocaust

-Mosberg was then sent to a hospital in Italy to recover from tuberculosis.
-In Italy, he reconnected with Cesia (Cecile) Storch, whom he had earlier met in the camps.
-She had been imprisoned with his sisters.

-Cecile (nicknamed Cesia; née Storch) Mosberg, was born in Kraków and had survived Auschwitz.
-Many of her family members had also been killed.
-Mosberg and Cecile had both been liberated from German concentration camps by American soldiers.
+After the war, Mosberg was sent to a hospital in Italy to recover from tuberculosis.
+While in Italy, he reconnected with Cecile “Cesia” Storch, whom he had previously met in the concentration camps and who had been imprisoned alongside his sisters.
+Cecile, who was born in Kraków, survived Auschwitz, although many members of her family were murdered during the Holocaust.
+Both Mosberg and Cecile were liberated from German concentration camps by American soldiers.

-After liberation, Mosberg returned to Poland for a short amount of time, but encountered strong antisemitism and he and Cecile then moved to Belgium.
-Mosberg married Cecile in Brussels, Belgium, in 1947.

-They then immigrated to the United States in 1951 with their 18-month-old-daughter Beatrice, and lived in East Harlem, New York.
-Thereafter they had two more children, Louise (in 1953) and Caroline (in 1966), and as of 2016 had seven grandchildren and two great-grandchildren.
-Cecile died at 92 years of age in 2020, after the two had been married for 72 years.

-In the United States, Mosberg first worked small jobs, and ultimately became a real-estate developer.
-The family moved to Parsippany, New Jersey, and later lived in Morris Plains, New Jersey.

-Mosberg died in New Jersey, at 96 years of age, on September 21, 2022.
+After liberation, Mosberg briefly returned to Poland, but due to persistent antisemitism, he and Cecile moved to Belgium.
+The couple married in Brussels in 1947.
+In 1951, they immigrated to the United States with their 18-month-old daughter, Beatrice, and settled in East Harlem, New York.
+They later had two more children, Louise (born in 1953) and Caroline (born in 1966), and by 2016 had seven grandchildren and two great-grandchildren.
+In the United States, Mosberg initially worked a series of small jobs before becoming a real-estate developer, and the family later lived in Parsippany and Morris Plains, New Jersey.
+Cecile died in 2020 at the age of 92, after 72 years of marriage.

-Holocaust awareness promoter
+Promoting/Advocating Holocaust Awareness

-Mosberg devoted the last years of his life to Holocaust education, was one of the biggest supporters of the International March of the Living (often attending the march wearing his original concentration camp uniform) and appeared in two documentary films.
-He served as honorary chairman of From the Depths, an organization dedicated to "preserving the memory of the Holocaust and to give a name to those who were brutally murdered in the dark days of the Holocaust."
-He was committed to strengthening Polish-Jewish dialogue and relations, and to recognizing the Polish Righteous Among the Nations, those Polish non-Jews who risked their lives for altruistic reasons to save Jews from the Nazis during the Holocaust.
+Mosberg devoted the final years of his life to Holocaust education and was among the strongest supporters of the International March of the Living, often attending the march wearing his original concentration camp uniform.
+He also appeared in two documentary films.
+He served as honorary chairman of From the Depths, an organization dedicated to “preserving the memory of the Holocaust and to give a name to those who were brutally murdered in the dark days of the Holocaust.”
+Mosberg was deeply committed to strengthening Polish–Jewish dialogue and relations, as well as recognizing the Polish Righteous Among the Nations.